efuzy/efuzy/docs/src/pages/app-extensions/tips-and-tricks/chain-webpack.md

 ---
 title: Chain Webpack
-desc: Tips and tricks on how to use a Quasar App Extension to configure the host app to use a Webpack loader.
+desc: Tips and tricks on how to use a Efuzy App Extension to configure the host app to use a Webpack loader.
 ---

 This guide is for when you want to ensure that a [Webpack Loader](https://webpack.js.org/loaders/) is chained into the hosting app, because you depend on it for your own App Extension to work.